jambesh/tableau-power-automate/README.md

    2) Just edit the Tableau Webhook Environment you imported and update your Tableau Environment Info/User info.
    ![edit-env-file.jpg](https://github.com/jambesh/tableau-power-automate/blob/main/images/edit-env-file.jpg?raw=true)
    3) What you need to update in the environment variable ?
+          Update  Tableau Server URL/Site Name (if the Site is Default then leave it empty) One of the ID/Password or Token/Secret variable  pair .
+             ** if you will use the postman request Login using ID/Password - then update User Name and Password .
+             ** if you will use the postman request Login using Token Name/Secret - then update the token name and secret.
+                (You can create a new Token Name/Secret from your Tableau User Profile setting(top right corner once you login to Tableau Server web interface).

 VARIABLE | INITIAL VALUE | CURRENT VALUE
 ---------| --------------|--------------